Rover 800 series: Mark I (1986–1991)

 In the USA, the car was branded as the Sterling, not a Rover and was only available with the Honda V6 petrol engines.
 Initial sales in America were strong, and the design was well received.
 However, early vehicles were soon found to have build quality and reliability problems.
-Sales fell in the USA as the reputation of the model deteriorated, with J.D.
+Sales fell in the US as the reputation of the model deteriorated, with J.D.
 Power surveys and journalists noting problems with the trim, electrics, paintwork and excessive corrosion.
 This was especially damaging as at the same time, the same core vehicle, the Acura Legend was doing well in America.
 Many mechanical parts for the Sterling 825/827 are still readily available as it was similar to the Acura Legend in these areas, save for braking systems.
 However, electrical, body, and interior parts are quite difficult to locate in the US now.
 Despite the problems in America, it was the best selling executive car in the UK for 8 years.

 In February 1988, the 2.5 L engine was enlarged to 2.7 L, the Maestro-derived instrumentation had been changed to gauges sourced from a different component-builder (losing the oil pressure gauge and voltmeter in the process) and build quality had vastly improved.
 A short-lived base model of the 800, using an eight-valve (as opposed to the usual 16-valve) version of the O-series engine was introduced.
 This was called M8, it differed from the O-series engine as the water pump was driven by the timing belt.

 The original version of the Rover 800 was one of the most popular cars in Britain's full-sized executive car market, which at this stage was effectively split into two strong sectors – mainstream brands such as Ford and Vauxhall, and prestige brands such as BMW and Audi.
 It directly competed with the likes of the Ford Granada/Scorpio and Vauxhall Carlton.